AlasdairWilkins/codenames/app/README.md

 You can read more about [zero-configuration pre-rendering (also called snapshotting) here](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319).

-## Injecting Data from the Server into the Page
+## Injecting Data from the Main into the Page

 Similarly to the previous section, you can leave some placeholders in the HTML that inject global variables, for example: